 Instructions for submitting a California consumer request.
-Should you wish to exercise any of the above rights, please use this link to submit a request, or if you received this notice in a printed format or are otherwise unable to complete the form, please email PPMPrivacyOperations@ppmamerica.com.
+Should you or your authorized representative wish to exercise any of the above rights, please use this link to submit a request, or if you received this notice in a printed format or are otherwise unable to complete the form, please email PPMPrivacyOperations@ppmamerica.com.
 Upon submission of your request we will take commercially reasonable steps to verify your identity and, if applicable, your authorized agent’s identity before granting access or making any changes to your personal information.
 You will be required to verify your identity by providing general information such as your first name, last name, and email address.
 In some instances we may reach out to you directly to provide other information, such as your mailing address.
 Only you, or an agent authorized to act on your behalf, may make a verifiable consumer request related to your personal information.

 We will make good faith efforts to provide you with access to your data when you request it, but there may be circumstances in which we need not provide access as allowed by law, including but not limited to instances where the information contains legal privilege, where your identity could not be verified, or where the information may compromise yours or others’ privacy or other legitimate rights.
 If we determine that access should be restricted in any particular instance, we will provide you with an explanation of why that determination has been made and a contact point for any further inquiries.